In this post, we will understand, how to easily get started with CDK in .NET.

 Running the above command will deploy the entire stack on AWS.

 The same, we can verify from AWS Console.
-See below screenshot.
+See the below screenshot.

 To delete all the resources created by this Stack, just press Delete button shown in the above picture.